 More fun facts for you: Komodo dragons are DANGEROUS and they really like meat.
 They camouflage pretty well and look a lot like fallen logs on the forest floor so you are liable to just overlook them if you aren’t paying close attention.
 While they look like lazy logs just lying around, those beady eyes are keeping a close eye on you.
 It’s all a part of their ploy to lull you, their prey, into a false sense of security – their innocuous facade disguises their ability to move really fast over short distances, so before you know it, they have their teeth or claws sunk into you.

 And even if you somehow escape their clutches, their saliva is so filthy and bacteria laden that it works like venom – you might still die from blood poisoning.
 In the wild, Komodo dragons often just wait for their bitten prey to succumb to bite wounds before moving in for the feast.

-Should a Komodo dragon attack you despite all the efforts of the guides, don’t even try fighting it.
+Should a Komodo Dragon decide to attack you despite all the efforts of the guides, don’t even try fighting it.
 Run like hell and try not to get bitten.
 Here’s hoping you will never have to follow these tips, but here’s what we were told:

-- Run in a zigzag pattern – they sprint fast but their bulk means its hard for them to change direction.
+- Run in a zigzag pattern: Komodo dragons sprint fast but their bulk means its hard for them to change direction.
 I think my netball training will really pay off here

 The easiest way to see the dragons is to join a boat day tour from Labuan Bajo.
 There are a whole bunch of fees you need to pay for this rare opportunity though, so if you’d rather not worry too much about the nitty gritty: